augustss/verse-semantics/Book/docs/06_failure.md

 This looks like it just checks a condition, but there's more happening.
 When `X > 0` succeeds (when the comparison is true), it returns the value of `X`.
 When the comparison fails (when it's false), the function fails.
 The comparison is both a test and a value-producing expression.

-This behavior applies to all comparison operators in decidable contexts:
+This behavior applies to all comparison operators in decides contexts:

 ```verse
 GetIfNotEqual(X:int, Y:int)<decides>:int =